 With your interest in neurology, part of your medical training will include a one-year hospital internship.
 During this phase, you’ll manage patients and develop some of the skills that will be vital to your future career.
 Part of your internship will include staying updated with the latest information in the field.

-While you’re engaged in your internship, you will search for a residency program unique to the neurologic specialty you selected.
+While you’re engaged in your internship, you will search for a residency program unique to the neurological specialty you selected.
 Tracks include headache medicine, neuromuscular medicine, strokes, etc. If your desire is to become a neurosurgeon, you’ll involve yourself in a neurosurgical internship.

 Upon completion of your internship, you’ll enter your residency program.
 For the non-surgical neurologist, your residency will be about three years in length.
 You’ll make hospital rounds with a supervising neurologist and have opportunities to monitor patients and perhaps examine them yourself.